-We are focused on issues that impact the everyday lives of Little Compton's residents, including
+We are focused on issues that impact the everyday lives of Little Compton's residents.

-Check back for updates on these and other issues.
+Check back for updates on these and other issues throughout the year.
 Stay informed!

 Scroll alphabetically to The Housing Trust section on the Town of Little Compton website to view additional documents that were produced during the survey and data gathering process, as well as the mission statement for The Housing Trust.
 The survey results have formed the basis for LC's initial steps in addressing the very real problem of affordability.